 As usual, I’m not happy to say that and I don’t condone nor endorse that stance, but I must tell the truth first and foremost.

-But, in some cases, it can be a fair strategy.
-And it’s also useful for self-defense.

-And a Machiavellian approach can also be fair in naturally competitive environments, like in the workplace.

-A Case Against Opportunistic Manipulation

-2 | As usual, I’m not happy to say that and I don’t condone nor endorse that stance, but I must tell the truth first and foremost.

-But, in some cases, it can be a fair strategy.
+Also keep in mind that, in some cases, Machiavellianism can be a fair strategy.
 And it’s also useful for self-defense.

 And a Machiavellian approach can also be fair in naturally competitive environments, like in the workplace.

 A Case Against Opportunistic Manipulation